alpererten/Concare_reproducibility/Regenerated_Project_Code/experiment_logs/README.md

   Leave the entire section as `null`/`None` placeholders until at least one other sibling log exists, then update it with the sibling’s log references and deltas.

+### Instrumentation expectations

+- Every experiment that enables the new instrumentation utilities should fill in the `instrumentation` block with the generated JSON path under `instrumentation_data/`.
+- `signal_check.path` should point to the per-epoch gradient/activation/attention summary.
+Summaries should note whether gradients shifted or activations saturated relative to the parent experiment.
+- `perturbations.path` references the same JSON and the `missingness_curve` / `truncation_curve`
+  fields can store short textual summaries (e.g., “mask_rate=0.5 dropped AUROC by 0.03 vs. baseline”).
+- If instrumentation wasn’t run for a given log, set `status: "not_collected"` (or `"pending_run"`) so future contributors know whether the omission is intentional.

 ## Workflow

 1. After each controlled experiment (ablations, hyper-parameter sweeps, architecture tweaks), copy `template.yaml` to a new file name like `exp_2025_11_15_concare_de_minus.yaml`.